themarv1/Shelly-Hydroponic-Pump-Controller-Script/README.md

-# Shelly Plus 1PM Hydroponic Pump Controller Script
+# Shelly Hydroponic Pump Controller Script

 This script provides automated control for a pump connected to a Shelly Plus 1PM device, specifically tailored for hydroponic systems.
 It uses fixed time schedules to differentiate between day and night cycles and includes advanced notification features via Telegram.